List of You Can't Do That on Television episodes: Season 4 (1983-1984)

 1983 marked the last season for regulars Brodie Osome and Martin Kerr, but the show welcomed newcomer Justin Cammy.
 With video-game arcades rising in popularity, Blip's Arkaid was added to the roster of skits this season.
 In late 1983, the original 28 minute episodes were cut by 3 minutes when Nickelodeon started allowing outside advertising.
 The first ten 1983 episodes were the last episodes to be shown in the 28 minute format.

 Season 5 (1984-1985)

 Because the show had become Nickelodeon's highest-rated television series and provided extra funding to CJOH, the 1984 season saw double the number of episodes produced, with 26 instead of the usual 13 seen in the seasons prior.
 New regulars Stephanie Chow, Adam Kalbfleisch, Ben Schreiner, Pauline Kerr (sister of former cast member Martin Kerr) and Marjorie Silcoff, were introduced this season, while future regular Adam Reid appeared for the first time in a brief, non-speaking role, and Angie Coddett, Kevin Kubusheskie, Luke McKeehan, and Klea Scott gave their final performances.
-One of Les Lye's most popular characters, the school bus driver Snake Eyes, made his debut this season.
+One of Les Lye's most popular characters, the reckless school bus driver Snake Eyes, made his debut this season.